AhmetOcak/WorldCountries/README.md

--> https://github.com/iancoleman/cia_world_factbook_api (I rearranged the json data file as there was information I didn't plan to use.)
+-> https://github.com/iancoleman/cia_world_factbook_api (I rearranged the JSON data file as there was information I didn't plan to use.)